Daniel-KM/Omeka-plugin-UniversalViewer/README.md

 Uncompress files and rename plugin folder "UniversalViewer".

-Then uncompress and rename "uv" the last [official release] of the [UniversalViewer] in the subdirectory `views/shared/javascripts` of the plugin.
-If you want a more recent release, go to the last [distribution] in the repertory. and clone it in the same subdirectory. "nodejs" and other packages are not needed, because only the viewer is used: the IIIF server is provided directly by the plugin itself.

-If your images are big (more than 10 to 50 MB, according to your server and your public), it's highly recommended to tile them with a plugin such [OpenLayersZoom].
-Then, tiles will be automatically displayed by Universal Viewer.

-Images are transformed internally via the GD or the ImageMagick libraries.
-GD is generally a little quicker, but ImageMagick manages many more formats.
-An option allows to select the library to use according to your server and your documents.
-So at least one of the php libraries ("php5-gd" and "php5-imagick" on Debian) should be installed.

 Then install it like any other Omeka plugin.

 Options for the integration of the player can be changed in the config page.